Generated canyon and evergreen river scene representing Idaho's South Fork Clearwater River, not an exact location photo

 High or dirty water

-Usually a skip or scout call because the corridor loses clarity and safe bank positions quickly.
+Usually a skip or scout call because the area loses clarity and safe bank positions quickly.

 03